 - This Title IV Withdrawal Agreement should be filled out by the student withdrawing from Caldwell University for the semester after the add/drop period and prior to the 60% marker of the semester.

-CALDWELL COLLEGE TERMS & CONDITIONS GOVERNING STUDENT FINANCIAL AID
+CALDWELL University TERMS & CONDITIONS GOVERNING STUDENT FINANCIAL AID

 All awards are subject to the following terms & conditions outlined below.